- What is a Multi-Stakeholder Cooperative?

 Given that we are still in the start-up phase (and there is no store just yet) it is not possible for us to offer any tangible benefits.
 That being said, you can be confident that with your contribution you are making a concrete investment in creating a better world!
 This coop is dedicated to creating a stronger community in Southeast Raleigh through the creation of living wage jobs, building local just economies, partaking in and supporting sustainable practices, providing affordable/healthy food, and creating a place to connect with your neighbors.
 Once the store is open, we can explore the possibility of providing member discounts and profit-sharing (of course this will all be decided by YOU, our members).

-As of April 2015, we have 118 members (and growing!).
-Our goal is to reach 300 before the end of the year, and at least 500 before store opening.
+As of April 2018, we have 300 members (and growing!).
+Our goal is to reach at least 500 before store opening.

 By being an Owner you:

 - Receive special in-store offers and discounts that may include coupons;